 What is the MN ST19 Tax Form and why am I uploading this to F&E?

 I know this thing seems weird, especially for those of you used to selling foods.
 In MN we don't tax most foods, but some we do and in this case, the vendor is required to pay sales tax to the State.
 This form will talk you through this.
 Remember, that there are certain geographic regions, like the Downtown Improvement District, that has a specialized sales tax.
 And yes, the State comes a-calling for these forms from time to time.
 With that, I am legally required to have these on file at all times.
 You are legally required to compile with them, however.
 That is all you.
 This table is helpful in determining how this form applies to you.

 Do I need to have a permit to sell food at your markets?
-If so, what permits do I need to vend?
+If so, what permits do I need?

-All food makers (packaged food, food trucks, and ready-to-eat food vendors, cottage foods) are required to have a permit to sell or sample foods at our markets.
+All food makers (packaged food, food trucks, ready-to-eat food vendors and cottage food makers) are required to have a permit to sell or sample foods at our markets.
 This table is helpful when determining how this applies to you.